MCardosoLoria/Multinational/README.md

 - boto3
 - requests

+## Tools Used
+- [Python](https://www.python.org/) - Python is a computer programming language often used to build websites and software, automate tasks, and conduct data analysis.
+- [APIs](https://www.redhat.com/en/topics/api/what-are-application-programming-interfaces) - APIs are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
+- [PostgreSQL](https://www.postgresql.org/) - PostgreSQL is an advanced, enterprise-class open-source relational database that supports both SQL (relational) and JSON (non-relational) querying.
+- [Pgadmin4](https://www.pgadmin.org/) - pgAdmin is the leading Open Source management tool for Postgres, the world's most advanced Open Source database.
+- [Pandas](https://pandas.pydata.org/) - Pandas is a Python library used for working with data sets.
+It has functions for analyzing, cleaning, exploring, and manipulating data.
+- [AWS RDS](https://aws.amazon.com/rds/) - Amazon Relational Database Service (Amazon RDS) is a web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.

 ## Description of the Project
 ### Extracting and Cleaning Data from Data Sources  <br>

-Here, in the DatabaseConnector.py, the read_db_creds method is used to load the credentials to be used when connecting to the engine that will provide the names of the tables. <br>
+Here, in the [DatabaseConnector.py](DatabaseConnector.py), the read_db_creds method is used to load the credentials to be used when connecting to the engine that will provide the names of the tables. <br>
 The init_db_engine method is used to input the database credentials into the engine and connect to it securely.  <br>
 The list_db_tables method is used to gain acces to the names of the tables which will be extracted, cleaned and uploaded to PGAdmin4.  <br>
 The upload_to_db method is used to upload the selected table onto the database by providing the .csv file where the table was cleaned and written onto.  <br>